rpp33-sdc-iris/qa/README.md

 - [x]  Error rate: <1% rate

 # API Endpoints
-This API service is serving Questions & Answers data to the front-end of an e-commerce website.
+This API service serves Questions & Answers data to the front-end of an e-commerce website.
 Listed below are the endpoints routes built, serving data from a Mongodb database with data loaded from .csv files.

 # Questions and Answers API
 ### List Questions

 `GET /qa/questions`
 Retrieves a list of questions for a particular product.
 This list *does not* include any reported questions.
+Range of valid product ids - [64620, 97000]

 Parameters